-Under the leadership of Dean Jim Anaya, Colorado Law's International Law and Human Rights LLM was built on its historic strength in international law.
+Under the leadership of Dean James Anaya, Colorado Law's International Law and Human Rights LLM was built on its historic strength in international law.
 Our International Law and Human Rights course offerings have three main pillars:

-- international economic law (including trade law and international business transactions).
+- International Economic Law (including trade law and international business transactions).

 The research and teaching of our faculty spans a wide range of subjects, with the following topics representing just a sample:

-- unique clinical offerings, including the rare opportunity to enroll in one of the first American Indian Law clinics in the US;
+- unique clinical course offerings, including the rare opportunity to enroll in one of the first American Indian Law clinics in the US;

 - a robust Public Service Pledge Program, a pragmatic option for students planning to develop professional capabilities;